-The tasting room at Blue Barn Cidery held its Grand Opening on October 7, 2017.
-The tasting room features homegrown ciders, made from apples grown exclusively on Green Acre and West Wind fruit farms.
-In addition, Blue Barn features other local ciders, local beers, and local wines made from New York State grown ingredients.
+The Tasting Room at Blue Barn Cidery held its Grand Opening on October 7, 2017.
+The Tasting Room features homegrown ciders, made from apples grown exclusively on Green Acre and West Wind fruit farms.
+In addition, Blue Barn features other local ciders, beers, wines, and liquors made from New York State-grown ingredients.

-We believe in buying local.
+We believe in buying locally.
 We believe in supporting family farms.
 We believe in knowing where your food comes from.
 And we believe it's time the beverage industry adopted these values too.

-We are always planning for the future, and ways that we can better our farm and our business.
-A few things your can look forward to in the future from West Wind Farm and Blue Barn Cidery are:
+We are always planning for the future and ways to better our Farm and business.
+A few things you can look forward to in the future from West Wind Farm and Blue Barn Cidery are:

-- Extended picking season for pick your own apricots
+Extended picking season for picking your own apricots